VINS History

 The year 1982 marked VINS plans for the Vermont Raptor Center.
 According to David Laughlin, "People were bringing us injured birds all of the time.”
 The goal was to be not only a rehabilitation place but also an educational place.
 The Raptor Center opened to the public in 1987, with a behind-the-scenes-infirmary and an exhibit area for visitors to observe resident hawks, falcons, eagles, and owls.
 Visitation reached 25,000 per year within just a couple of years.

 By the mid-1990s, VINS was earnestly exploring alternatives to expand beyond Woodstock and so began looking for a site for a larger center that would accommodate the growing staff and programs, as well as thousands of visitors.
-In achieving their aim of finding both a naturally beautiful and easily accessible location, they finalized the purchase of 47 acres—from the Quechee, Izzo family—of rolling forestland near the Quechee gorge in 2001.
+In achieving their aim of finding both a naturally beautiful and easily accessible location, they finalized the purchase of 47 acres of rolling forestland near the Quechee gorge in 2001 from from the Izzo family.

-In June 2004, the VINS Nature Center was opened to the public – 47 acres of the newly acquired land remained largely undisturbed.
+In June 2004, the VINS Nature Center was opened to the public.
+The majority of the newly acquired land remained largely undisturbed.
 Built with green construction practices and materials, such as high-energy efficient windows and soy-based insulation foam, the VINS Nature Center combines both construction and conservation in its unique, natural design.
 For instance, work surfaces are made from sunflower seed hulls and many of the chairs, desks, and meeting tables are manufactured from FSC certified lumber that was harvested from sustainable growth forests.

 While numerous individual donors, foundations, local businesses contributed generously to the completion of the center, we highlight and praise the formidable work of the late Senator James Jeffords in securing significant federal funding toward completion of the new facility.